furonglegend/spathrag/readmeone.md

 scorer, verifier, and HuggingFace LLM prefix-injection path.

 ## Public Data Search Results

-The LaTeX paper states that source code is available at `https://github.com/furonglegend/spathrag`.
-I found that repository as a public GitHub project with a `Camera-ready code for S-Path-RAG` release.
-The repository page did not show WebQSP, CWQ, or MetaQA data files bundled directly with the code.
-The paper arXiv page is `https://arxiv.org/abs/2603.23512`, and its abstract matches the local LaTeX source.

 The benchmarks mentioned in the paper can be obtained separately:

 - WebQSP: Microsoft Download Center provides `WebQSP.zip`.
 The page says it contains 4,737 questions with full SPARQL